PlayStation speaks out after historic PSN outage

 Rafael Shinzo

-After an outage that lasted approximately 24 hours, the PlayStation Network players PS4 and PS5 to resume their activities normally.
+After an outage that lasted approximately 24 hours, the PlayStation Network (PSN) has been fully restored, allowing PS4 and PS5 players to resume their activities normally.
 This was one of the longest outages in the platform's history, affecting millions of users worldwide.

 Between February 7th and 8th, 2025, the PSN was completely offline, making online matches, purchases, and game downloads from the PlayStation Store.
 Furthermore, essential features such as cloud saves, messaging, and other online functions were inaccessible.
 The outage was not limited to the latest consoles, also affecting devices such as PS3, PlayStation VR, PlayStation Vita, and PS Portal.